carbonplan/research/articles/cdr-verification-explainer/index.md

 <Endnote label='Credits' divider>

 Freya, Joanna, and Zeke led the uncertainty mapping and development of the VCL framework, with support from Frontier and CarbonPlan team members.
 Freya wrote the first draft of the article.
-All authors contributed to the analysis and writing the article.
+All authors contributed to the analysis and to writing the article.
 Kata built the web tool with help from Jeremy and Raphael Hagen.

 This work was informed by the input and feedback from more than [30 external parties](/research/cdr-verification-methods#acknowledgments), including independent scientists, CDR companies, and other ecosystem actors.
 The authors are solely responsible for any remaining mistakes or omissions.